saltyrtc/saltyrtc-meta/Protocol.md

 When the server receives a 'client-hello' message, it MUST check that the cookie provided in the *your_cookie* field contains the cookie the server has used in its previous messages to that client.
-The server SHALL go through both the client's `Array` of subprotocols provided in the *subprotocols* field and the server's `Array` of subprotocols it has provided to the WebSocket server implementation for subprotocol negotiation.
-The first common subprotocol found that is present in both `Array`s MUST be equal to the initially negotiated subprotocol.
+The server SHALL check that the *subprotocols* field contains an `Array` of subprotocol strings, and:

+* If the server has access to the subprotocol selection function used by the underlying WebSocket implementation, SHALL use the same function to select the subprotocol from the server's list and the client's list.
+The resulting selected subprotocol MUST be equal to the initially negotiated subprotocol.
+* If the server does not have access to the subprotocol selection function of the underlying WebSocket implementation but it does have access to the list of subprotocols provided by the client to the WebSocket implementation, it SHALL validate that the lists contain the same subprotocol strings in the same order.
+* If the server is not able to apply either of the above mechanisms, it SHALL validate that the negotiated subprotocol is present in the *subprotocols* field.

 The message SHALL be NaCl public-key encrypted by the server's session key pair (public key sent in 'server-hello') and the client's